ThinkiePod/zuri-cloud-api/README.md

 ## 📞 Support

-For technical support or questions, please [contact information or issue tracker].
+For technical support or questions, please open an issue in the [GitHub Issue Tracker](../../issues).